Church architecture: East and Southeast Asia

-Vietnamese, Korean, and Japanese architectures have been integrated into church building design.
+Chinese, Vietnamese, Korean, and Japanese architectures have been integrated into church building design.
 Hundreds of timber-framed churches in Northern Vietnam are constructed with traditional methods, exhibiting great cultural and historical values.

 During the first decades of the 20th century, a new Sino-Christian church architecture emerged.

 Some churches across Southeast Asia have also incorporated traditional architecture, such as the Church of the Sacred Heart, Ganjuran, Java, Indonesia, and the Holy Redeemer Church, Bangkok, Thailand.